 import micropip

 But this does not guarantee that the module will work correctly.
 Also, note that there must be a wheel file in PyPi to install a module.
-More detailed information can be found here.

 Advanced example